-The method for initiating and obtaining CM code download files is defined in [DOCSIS1].
+The method for initiating and obtaining CM code download files is defined in [SCTE 23-1] or [DOCSIS1].
 In support of code verification, the configuration file is used as an authenticated means in which to initialize the code verification process.
 In the cable modem configuration file, the cable modem receives configuration settings relevant to code upgrade verification.
 These settings MUST NOT be used until after CMTS has successfully registered the CM.